nc1729/triumph/docs/spec.md

 JP is the mnemonic for the _ternary jump instruction_, where

-- if compare flag < 0, jump to addr1 (or do nothing except to go to next instruction if null)
+- if sign flag < 0, jump to addr1 (or do nothing except to go to next instruction if null)
-- if compare flag == 0, jump to addr2 (or do nothing if null)
+- if sign flag == 0, jump to addr2 (or do nothing if null)
-- if compare flag > 0, jump to addr3 (or do nothing if null).
+- if sign flag > 0, jump to addr3 (or do nothing if null).

 Jump opcodes may be longer than a single Tryte - in general, they have the following pattern.
 The first tryte is always of the form: